 - Price differences often show most notably in size and features.
 The more expensive the home, usually the larger and more complex the design.
-The list of features in a $597,000 home is longer than that of a home costing $113,000.
-For instance, the master bath of the former has a jetted tub with a brass faucet.
+The list of features in a $597,000 home is longer than that of a home costing $125,000.
+For instance, the master bath of the former has a jetted tub with a fancy faucet.
 Tile walls, including hand-painted accent tiles, surround the tub.
 Beside the tub is a spacious walk-in shower, enclosed by clear glass panels in gold-tone frames.
 The cabinets have raised-panel doors with brass knobs and provide lots of storage space.
 The master bath in the second home includes a fiberglass tub with a chrome faucet.
 Tile surrounds this tub also.
 The buyers select from eight colors, none of which include hand-painted accents.
 A shower rod comes standard, but space limitations prohibit a walk-in shower.
 A single cabinet beneath the vanity offers some storage space.
 Its unadorned doors have no hardware.
 Although different in appearance and price, the plumbing to both tubs must work without leaking.
 Neither tub should have chips or gouges.
 The tile in both baths must meet the same standards.
 In time, grout and caulking in both baths will need maintenance by the homeowners.
 The cabinet doors should all operate smoothly and be level.
 They will all show variations in the way the wood took the stain.

 THE STATE OF NEW MEXICO DOES NOT REQUIRE A CONTRACTOR TO OFFER A WARRANTY.